-At the same time, consumer adoption of transacting within digital channels has risen steadily — the UK’s online retail association IMGR’s research shows online retail sales growth was up a staggering +23.8% year-on-year (YoY) in April.** The COVID-19 outbreak has contributed to unprecedented demand on digital channels, challenging late adopter organisations to respond reactively.
+At the same time, consumer adoption of transacting within digital channels has risen steadily — research from the UK’s online retail association, IMGR, shows online retail sales growth was up a staggering +23.8% year-on-year (YoY) in April.*** The COVID-19 outbreak has contributed to unprecedented demand on digital channels, challenging late adopter organisations to respond reactively.

-Nearly every company has taken measures to assure some level of certainty of who they’re doing business with, driven in part by regulations such as Know Your Customer (KYC) obligations.
-Other have been hesitant to go beyond minimum compliance requirements, since acquiring a customer is challenging enough without adding friction to the fraud prevention process.
+Nearly every company has taken measures to assure some level of certainty of who they’re doing business with, driven in part by regulations such as Know Your Customer (KYC).
+Others have been hesitant to go beyond minimum compliance requirements, since acquiring a customer is challenging enough without adding friction to the fraud prevention process.
 Some organisations are even willing to accept some level of fraud, choosing to simply write it off as the cost of doing business.

-Combating today’s evolving threats, while being ready for the unexpected, is no longer a choice — it’s a necessity.
+Combatting today’s evolving threats, while being ready for the unexpected, is no longer a choice — it’s a necessity.
 This is a complex challenge that can be solved, but it requires a holistic solution to do so effectively.
-Gartner recommends in this recent report — Predicts 2020: Identity and Access Management, that organisations take a multi-faceted approach which includes:
+Gartner recommends in their recent report — Predicts 2020: Identity and Access Management - that organisations take a multi-faceted approach which includes:

 Fortunately, it’s possible to deliver positive customer experiences without having to compromise security.
-Find out how digital intelligence is transforming online customer interactions in our recent blog.
+Find out how document verification and facial biometrics solutions can add value to your identity verification and authentication processes and how digital intelligence is transforming online customer interactions in our recent blog.
 Alternatively, our mini paper — Achieve Fraud Protection and Positive Customer Experiences — reveals ways to optimise fraud solutions across the customer journey.

 *BBC News.
 2020.
 Easyjet Admits Data Of Nine Million Hacked. [online] Available at: https://www.bbc.co.uk/news/technology-52722626